 Here are some of the thing you need to know about “undoing” a previous Roth IRA conversion through a Roth IRA recharacterization.

-1. What is a recharacterization?
+1. What Is a Recharacterization?

-2. How much can I recharacterize?
+2. How Much Can I Recharacterize?

-3. When can I recharacterize?
+3. When Can I Recharacterize?

-5. If I filed for an extension does that move the dates out?
+5. If I Filed for an Extension, Does that Move the Dates Out?

-It does for the reporting but not for the act of recharacterization itself.
-Despite your tax extension, you must have completed the recharacterization of a 2013 rollover by October 15, 2014 for 2013.
-The deadline for filing the 1040X (for a credit/return) must then be filed by the later of these parameters:
+It does for the reporting, but not for the act of recharacterization itself.
+Despite your tax extension, you must have completed the recharacterization of a 2016 rollover by October 15, 2017, for 2016 taxes.
+The 1040X tax form (for a credit/return) must then be filed by the later of these parameters: